Playgirl (film)

-Playgirl is a 1954 American film noir crime film directed by Joseph Pevney and starring Shelley Winters, Barry Sullivan and Colleen Miller.
+Playgirl is a 1954 American crime film directed by Joseph Pevney and starring Shelley Winters, Barry Sullivan, and Colleen Miller.
 It was produced and released by Universal Pictures.

 Plot

 Innocent and attractive Phyllis Matthews leaves her Nebraska home for New York City and an ambition to become a model.
 Fran Davis, a nightclub singer, welcomes her to town, where she quickly meets magazine writer Tom Bradley and his editor, Mike Marsh.

-Fran is having a fling with Mike, who is married but either unable or unwilling to get a divorce.
+Fran is having a fling with Mike, who is married, but either unable or unwilling to get a divorce.
 Warned about life in the big city and how different it can be, Phyllis finds out first-hand in a hurry, wealthy Ted Andrews insulting her by offering $100 to spend the night.

 Phyllis's beauty gives the magazine guys an idea.
 They pose her for the cover of their next issue, which makes Phyllis an overnight sensation.
 Fran, however, becomes morose, then angry, believing Phyllis is trying to seduce both Mike and Tom, and becoming desperate about her own future.
 A fit of anger results in an armed Fran accidentally shooting Mike, and the scandal envelops Phyllis, ruining her reputation and new career.
 She leaves for home, sadder but wiser.